 I stayed home with my daughter for the year after she was born.
 It was the best year of my life.
-With her attached to me in one of those Baby Bjorn carriers without which I would have been completely unprepared for motherhood, as I was informed by one of those hovering salespeople in Babies R Us, I went about my daily business.
+With her attached to me in one of those Baby Bjorn carriers without which I would have been completely unprepared for motherhood, as one of those hovering salespeople in Babies R Us had warned me before she was born.

 Mostly, my baby girl bounced with curiosity and glee.
-When she cried, it was for food or comfort or just to let us know she was there, I suppose.
+When she cried, it was for food or comfort or just to let us know she was there.
 I couldn’t bear it.
 I hovered constantly (and still do, much to her chagrin).
-I was one of those mothers who picked her up the very moment she began to cry at night.
+I was one of those mothers who picked her up the instant she began to cry at night.
 My mother made it worse, urging me to do so by reminding me that there would be plenty of times as an adult when my daughter would have to cry herself to sleep without me there to make it all better.
-Wouldn’t it be great if we mothers could bank all those hours of holding and comforting for such a time, like the night I lay in the ICU following eight hours of surgery while my fourteen year old girl wept in bed and rocked herself to sleep.
+Wouldn’t it be great if we mothers could bank all those hours of holding and comforting for such a time, like the night I lay in the ICU following eight hours of surgery while my fourteen-year-old girl wept in bed and rocked herself to sleep?
 This is why I hate cancer.

-When the time came for me to return to work and and take her to pre-school, I was wholly unprepared for the crying – mine and hers – that came immediately before and continued after depositing her in the waiting arms of Bonnie, a cheery classroom assistant at a Montessori school where it seemed that all the other mothers wore Birkenstocks and didn’t have jobs outside the home and hung around the parking lot with real coffee cups at a time before there was a Starbucks on every corner.
-Granted, I was not dressed like Dolly Parton for a turn at the Grand Ol’ Opry, but I gave a vague impression of adulthood with my Anne Klein suits bought on sale at Lohemanns and my hair on the verge of sensible.
-But only on the verge.
-(Where I remain, it has to be said.)
-I had returned to my career in education as an assistant principal, trying to impress on someone – most likely myself – that I was “A Professional Working Mother.”
+When the time came for me to return to work and take her to pre-school, I was wholly unprepared for the crying – mine and hers – that came immediately before and continued after I deposited her in the waiting arms of Bonnie, the cheery classroom assistant at a Montessori school where it seemed that all the other mothers didn’t have jobs outside the home.
+They loitered in the parking lot in their shorts and Birkenstock sandals, drinking coffee from mugs they had filled at home – this was in the days before there was a Starbucks on every corner.
+While I was not dressed like Dolly Parton for a turn at the Grand Ol’ Opry, I conveyed a vague impression of adulthood with my Anne Klein suits bought on sale at Lohemanns and my hair on the verge of sensible.
+But only on the verge – where I remain.
+I had returned to my career in education as an assistant principal, trying to impress on someone – most probably myself – that I was “A Professional Working Mother.”

-Sophie was not impressed at all, and showed it by crying, daily, all over my dry-clean-only blouses.
+Sophie was not impressed at all and showed it by crying, daily, all over my dry-clean-only blouses.
 In retrospect, I made this a much bigger deal than it was, realizing eventually that there must be some sort of lucrative pact between dry cleaners and the fashion industry.
 By accident, I discovered that if I didn’t put things in the tumble dryer, the dry-clean only blouses turned out just fine.
 And, after twenty something years, I have taken umbrage against the dryer, rarely feeding it anything other than towels and jeans.
 My husband, however, loves that machine.
-I don’t get it.
-We live in a desert, and the clothes would dry if we just hung them on a clothes-line, but nobody in our neighborhood has a clothes line in the back-yard.
-In fact, I don’t know anybody in Phoenix who has a clothes line.
-And this strikes me as really odd, given that the sun shines most days and the fact that “doing a load of washing” is in my DNA, having grown up in Ireland.
+I still don’t get it.
+We live in a desert, and the clothes will dry if we just hang them on a clothesline, but nobody in our neighborhood has a clothes line in the backyard.
+None of my Phoenix friends have a clothes line in the backyard.
+Is this not bizarre, given that the sun shines most days and the fact that “doing a load of washing” is in my DNA, having grown up in Northern Ireland?
 In the old country, everybody hangs clothes out on the line and then runs like hell to rescue them when the rain invariably falls.
 Fitting, then, that the first thing I bought for my mother with my first real pay check from Antrim Forum, was a tumble dryer from the Electricity Board.
-I realize this is fast becoming a bit of a rant, that has nothing to do with where the love is, actually, but is it not bizarre to own a tumble dryer.
+I realize this is fast becoming a bit of a rant, that has nothing to do with where the love is, actually, but is it not illogical to own a tumble dryer.
 In Phoenix?
-I once asked my husband about it, and he just looked at me like I had two heads.
-The man doesn’t understand “tumble dry low,” “remove quickly from dryer,” “dry flat,” or “dry clean only.”
-His favorite setting is Permanent Press, and I don’t think he knows what it means, because he never reads the manual or the labels on anything.
-I don’t know what it means either, because it doesn’t actually press anything permanently and more often than not has reduced some of my favorite skirts and shirts to napkin-sized deformities.
-My husband didn’t do the laundry back then when I was pretending to be a grown-up.
+I once asked Ken about it, and he just looked at me like I had two heads.
+Clearly, the directions were lost on him – “tumble dry low,” “remove quickly from dryer,” “dry flat,” or “dry clean only.”
+His favorite setting is Permanent Press, but I don’t think he knows what it means, because he never reads the manual or the labels on anything.
+To be fair, I don’t know what it means either because it doesn’t actually press anything permanently and more often than not has reduced some of my favorite skirts and shirts to napkin-sized deformities.
+My husband didn’t do the laundry back when I was pretending to be a grown-up.
 I did.
 So all the clothes were safe.
-And so was I. Not to suggest that I’m dangerous, but, you know, I’m on the verge.
+And so was I. This is not to suggest that I’m dangerous, but, I am, as you know, on the verge.

-I was insanely jealous that it would be the magnanimous Bonnie – not me – who had some magic trick up her sleeve to distract my inconsolable daughter and make the damn crying stop.
-Walking away from my little girl who was writhing in the arms of “the other woman,” cleaved me in two.
-I’d pretend to leave, but I sat in the car with the air-conditioning on and the window down so I could torture myself by listening to the unmistakable sound of my child’s crying, and I would wait until the wails gave way to worn-out sobs and she finally stopped.
-And then I would reapply the make-up that I had cried away, so my face matched the boring business suit and no glimmer of guilt-stricken working mother remained.
-At the same time, all the other mother’s children were crying, and it always amazed me that out of that early morning cacophony, each of us could pluck out the unique sound of our children’s specific anxiety.
+I was insanely jealous that it would be the magnanimous Bonnie – not me – who had the magic trick up her sleeve that would distract my inconsolable daughter and make the damn crying stop.
+Walking away from my little girl writhing in the arms of “the other woman,” cleaved me in two.
+I’d pretend to leave, but I sat in the car with the air-conditioning on and the window down so I could torture myself by listening to the unmistakable sound of my child’s crying, and I would wait until the wails gave way to worn-out sobs, and she finally stopped.
+Then, I would reapply the makeup that I had cried away until my face matched the boring business suit and not even a glimmer of guilt-stricken working mother remained.
+Mind you, at the same time, all the other mother’s children were crying.
+It always amazed me that out of that early morning cacophony, each of us could pluck out the unique sound of our children’s specific anxiety.
 Mothers know the cries of their babies.

-Around this time, I discovered a gem of a book by Kathi Appelt.
+Around this time, I discovered a book by Kathi Appelt.
 Like me, Appelt knew the anguish of leaving a child.
 She experienced it again when her son was 12 and going off to summer camp.
-Bracing herself for how she would feel as he prepared to go off to college and inspired by the lovely Sweet Sorrow in the Wind sung by Emmylou Harris, she wrote “Oh My Baby Little One,” and thanks be, I found it on the discard table in a Borders when we still had a real book-store where I could also get The Irish Sunday Times albeit on a Wednesday.
+Bracing herself for how she would feel as he prepared to go off to college and inspired by the lovely Sweet Sorrow in the Wind sung by Emmylou Harris, she wrote “Oh My Baby Little One.”
+I found it on the discard table in a Borders when we still had a real bookstore where I could also get The Irish Sunday Times albeit on a Wednesday.

-And every night, before closing the book and kissing her goodnight, I would ask Sophie, “Where’s the love?” and she would tell me as thought it were a secret:
+And every night, before closing the book and kissing her goodnight, I would ask Sophie, “Where’s the love?” and she would tell me as though it were a secret: